AGENDA

 Tammy Cordova: Commissioner, Public Utilities Commission of Nevada

-Matt Green: SVP of Integrated Planning & Advisory, TRC
+Matt Green: SVP, Integrated Planning & Advisory, TRC Companies (Moderator)

-From polar vortexes to record heat domes, the grid is being stress-tested year-round, Utilities and regulators are rethinking resilience — winterizing assets, hardening lines, and building flexibility to keep power flowing through wild swings.
-This panel dives into lessons from recent blackouts and breakthroughs, and what it takes to keep the lights on when the weather won't fair play.
+From polar vortexes to record heat domes, the grid is being stress-tested year-round.
+Utilities and regulators are rethinking resilience — winterizing assets, hardening lines, and ensuring resource adequacy to keep power flowing through wild swings.
+This panel dives into lessons from recent blackouts and breakthroughs, and what it takes to keep the lights on when the weather won’t play fair.

 Distributed energy resources — rooftop solar, batteries, EVs, microgrids — are emerging as frontline tools for resilience.
 They keep critical facilities powered during outages and ease stress on the bulk grid during extreme events.
 But they only succeed when customers become true partners, from enrolling in demand response to joining virtual power plants.
 This panel explores how utilities and co-ops are harnessing customer-owned assets, turning neighborhoods into resilience hubs, and reimagining reliability in an age of climate extremes.